 Currently, EV batteries are usually made from primary raw materials, the extraction of which is associated with significant environmental impacts.
-Forecasts show that the demand for key materials for the electrification of passenger transportation in the EU will increase significantly by 2050.
-In addition to the promotion of reuse measures, this material demand could also be significantly reduced through the efficient recycling of batteries at the end of their life.
-Strong recycling structures would thus significantly reduce the environmental impact of battery production and promote a regional supply of raw materials.
+The demand for primary raw materials should be reduced not only by promoting reuse measures but also through efficient recycling.
+This would also promote the regional supply of raw materials.

 A basic prerequisite for efficient recycling structures in Europe are high-quality collection structures (see section 5).
 It is also important that recyclable materials are not exported for inferior recycling (e.g. through illegal exports of end-of-life vehicles).
 In this context, DUH recommends classifying the "black mass" generated during recycling as hazardous waste in order to prevent exports to countries with poor environmental standards.
-Currently, the lack of treatment capacities in the EU means that a large proportion of the black mass generated in Europe is exported to Asia.
+Currently, the lack of treatment capacities in the EU means that a large proportion of the black mass generated in Europe is exported to Asia.33